Voigt0/Anki-Google-Docs-Import-from-Bullet-Points/README.md

 If you no longer want a document to sync:

-1. Click `Tools → Manage Remote Decks → Remove Remote Deck`
+1. Click `Voigt → Manage Remote Decks → Remove Remote Deck`

 > ⚠️ This does **not delete** the cards.
 It only removes the remote sync link.